Valorant Ping Test

 How the Valorant Ping Test Tool Works

 This real time ping test sends repeated echo requests to AWS servers hosted on Amazon Web Services infrastructure near major Valorant server regions.
-It measures latency measurement by calculating round trip time RTT and averaging the response time.
+It measures latency measurement by calculating round-trip time RTT and averaging the response time.
 Results auto refresh every 5 seconds to show updated estimated latency.

 How to Reduce Ping in Valorant Effectively